-If you wish to use the illuminator cable for our Polar Alignment Scope (PASILL4 or earlier models), a plug-in type guiding eyepiece with an illuminated reticle (available from several manufacturers), insert the 3.5mm phono plug into this connector for power.
-Reticle brightness can be adjusted with the keypad.
+If you wish to use the illuminator cable for our Polar Alignment Scope (PASILL4L or earlier models), or a plug-in type guiding eyepiece with an illuminated reticle (available from several manufacturers), insert the 3.5 mm phono plug into this jack for power.
+Reticle brightness can be adjusted with the keypad, PulseGuide or the AP V2 ASCOM Driver.
 Refer to the section pertaining to reticle illuminator adjustment in the GTO Keypad Manual for further information.